douglasgreen/outlines/society/philosophy/books.en.md

 ## Edmund Husserl (1859-1938)

-### Ideas: General Introduction to Pure Phenomenology
+### "Ideas: General Introduction to Pure Phenomenology"

 Edmund Husserl's "Ideas: General Introduction to Pure Phenomenology" is a foundational text in the field of phenomenology, a major philosophical movement of the 20th century.
 Husserl is widely